wilson/enjin/README.md

 * No clouds that can't host and deploy themselves
 * Build a truly fault-tolerant open-source multi-cloud abstraction

-What does that mean?
-Just as UNIX systems can create unprivileged users, the IaaS layer should be able to call upon the resources of PaaS-style service implementations to do its business.
-It owns them, after all.
+Just as the root user creates accounts with fewer privileges and continues to manage them, the 'infrastructure' layer should be able to run 'in-platform' when needed for greater isolation and modularity.
+For example, you might imagine taking a backup of yourself by starting a 'guest' and granting it very specific privileges to do so, thereby benefiting from existing, well-tested isolation techniques.

 ### Concepts